-TISCS is open to students in Kindergarten and grades 1st-12th and is nonsectarian in its programs, admissions policies, employment practices, and all other operations.
+TISCS is open to students in grades 6th-12th and is nonsectarian in its programs, admissions policies, employment practices, and all other operations.
 TISCS targets and intends to educate students seeking a non-traditional educational setting.
 TISCS serves two distinct populations though an independent study approach and virtual academy in the Calaveras, Amador, Sacramento, Contra Costa, Alameda, Stanislaus and San Joaquin Counties.
 TISCS serves students who seek an alternative educational model that provides for greater flexibility in terms of time and delivery of instruction.
 Students who are struggling in the traditional classroom setting, are behind academically, and would benefit from a one-on-one student to teacher ratio for academic support, credit recovery and/or skill remediation.
-The alternative educational program serves students seeking either a hybrid or a non-classroom-based environment that provides standards-based academic assignments to allow them to graduate from high school in a flexible learning environment.
+The alternative educational program serves high school students seeking both a classroom and non-classroom-based environment that provides standards-based academic assignments to allow them to graduate from high school in a flexible learning environment.
 Furthermore, this program seeks to serve students who leave the District in pursuit of other alternative educational options.